GalafassiNAT/wildfire_classificator/README.md

    The file `environment.yml` has the necessary dependencies and libraries used to run this project.
 Conda will use this file to create a virtual env with everything ready.

-   Run the following commando in your terminal, at the project's root:
+   Run the following command in your terminal, at the project's root:

    ```bash
    conda env create -f environment.yml